Gabquelyn/Gabquelyn/README.md

 ## Hello there 👋

-I am [Arebamen Gabriel](https://t.co/SFeTzohJir).
-I am a MERN stack web developer.
+I am Arebamen Gabriel.
+I am a web developer.

 <br>

-- 📚 I'm currently learning Typescript and trying to expand my stack tools.
+- 📚 I'm currently learning web3 and trying to expand my stack.
-- 💨 I'm currently working on projects that will increase my proficiency.
+- 💨 I aim for progress over perfection.
 - ✍️ I also aim to develop my technical writing skillset for proper documentation of projects.
-- 🏅 I am currently working on a full stack student project, targeted for students use.
+- 🏅 I was previously a software engineer at Languivi, Turkey.
-- ⛑️ I mostly work on backend on projects using node and express js, this requires NDA which makes such repositories not mine.
+- 🏅 I am currently a software engineer at Karsemba, US.
-- ✨ Fun fact: I love sports.
+- ✨ Fun fact: I love sports and music.

 ## Some Stats